cicada-lang/chimera/docs/diary/2022-11-23-set-theory-as-a-first-principle-for-the-study-programming-languages.md

 - Relation -- set of tuples.
 - Function -- univalent Relation.
 - Inference rule -- definition of judgment (relation) by clauses.

+Set theory is very useful to understand logic programming languages like whereabouts, where there are only the set of data -- JSON and application of data constructors, and relations (predicates) over them -- [first order logic](https://en.wikipedia.org/wiki/First-order_logic).